phitoduck/packaging-demo/GITHUB_ACTIONS.md

 - create a .gitignore file for .env
 - add PYPI_USERNAME and PYPI_PASSWORD to .env
 - add TEST_PYPI_USERNAME and TEST_PYPI_PASSWORD to .env
+- add twine and build to the dev extra in pyproject.toml